-The problem is that there is no antivirus that will guarantee full protection from every malware, and to help with issue starting with the Windows 10 Anniversary Update, Microsoft is including a new feature in Windows Defender called “Limited Periodic scanning”.
+Although there are many suitable alternatives, there is no antivirus that will guarantee full protection from every malware, and to help with this issue starting, Windows Defender Antivirus ships a feature called “Periodic scanning.”

-Limited Periodic scanning will only be available on devices running a third-party antivirus, and when it’s enabled, Windows Defender will remain disabled, but periodically will scan and remove any threats that the other antivirus software you installed may not have been able to detect.
+Periodic scanning will only be available on devices running a third-party antivirus, and when it’s enabled, Windows Defender Antivirus will remain disabled, but periodically will scan and remove any threats that the other antivirus software you installed may not have been able to detect.

-How to enable Limited Periodic Scanning
+How to enable Periodic scanning on Windows 10

 Once Limited Periodic scanning is enabled on your computer, Windows 10 will use the Automatic Maintenance feature to make sure to run the scans on optimal times to minimize the impact on performance and battery life.